 Many people looking to get stone installed in their kitchen or bathroom, often wonder how long and it will take before they have their new countertops installed.
-If you’re among those who want to know how long it takes to install granite countertops, let me be the one to break the process down for you.
+If you’re among those who want to know how long it takes to install granite countertops, let me be the one to break the general process down for you.

 Step 1) Estimates

 The first thing most stone companies will do is give you an estimate, this shouldn’t take longer than half an hour(for an average job).
 A company representative will head out to your property, measure all countertops, and give you a rough estimate according to the total square feet, stone desired, and other specs.
 After the estimate is in your hands, the total time the job will take depends on how quick you can get back to the company with a confirmation.